morphometry/papaya2/paper/paper.md

 implements the Minkowski map algorithm [@bib:SchroederMicro2010] for a space-resolved anisotropy analysis.

 The supplementary header `<papaya2/voronoi.hpp>` implements the Minkowski Tensor analysis of point patterns via the Voronoi tessellation approach [@bib:AnisoFluids2010].
-The command-line tool `ppanalysis` exemplifies how to use this header file.
+The demo `ppanalysis` exemplifies how to use this header file.
 For computing the Voronoi diagram, the [CGAL](https://cgal.org/) library is required.